-- Step 1 Log in to the management console. - Step 2 In the service list, choose Databases > GeminiDB Cassandra API. - Step 3 On the Instances page, locate the instance that you want to disable automated backup for and click its name. - Step 4 Choose Backups & Restorations in the navigation pane one the left, and click Modify Backup Policy. - Step 5 In the displayed dialog box, click to disable automated backup and click OK.
+- Step 1 Log in to the Huawei Cloud console. - Step 2 In the service list, choose Databases > GeminiDB. - Step 3 On the Instances page, locate the instance that you want to disable automated backup for and click its name. - Step 4 Choose Backups & Restorations in the navigation pane one the left, and click Modify Backup Policy. - Step 5 In the displayed dialog box, click OK.